Creativity is Justice in Action

 Give a tax-deductible donation.

-“You Christians are in a gang just like us.
-You follow a leader.
-You have symbols, language, customs and code – just like us.
-The difference between your gang and my gang is that you have the luxury of being a hypocrite.
-If we aren’t authentic to our gang, we’re killed.”
+“You Christians are in a gang just like us,” he said.
+“You follow a leader.
+You have symbols, language, customs, and code—just like us.
+The difference is that you have the luxury of being a hypocrite.
+If we aren’t true to our gang, we’re killed.”

-Wow.
-I had no response to that – only questions.
+I had no response—only questions.

 Who am I?
 What leader do I follow?
 Am I a hypocrite?

-Not false or copied; genuine; real: an authentic antique
+• Not false or copied; genuine; real.

-Having the origin supported by unquestionable evidence
+• Having origins supported by unquestionable evidence.

 The Official Becoming Fools Movie Trailer